• Skip to primary navigation

 1 Onion (roughly chopped)

-1 tbsp Ginger (fresh, minced or paste)
+1 tablespoon Ginger (fresh, minced or paste)

 3 Spring Onions (white and green portions separate)